 Outside of the big three for laboratory workbenches (epoxy, phenolic, and stainless steel), there are a few other specialty materials that can be found in the sciences and industry.

 Maple block countertops, also known as woodblock or butcher block, are a sturdy and long-lasting material.
 Over time woodblock tables will succumb to scratches and burns but will last for more than enough time to get your money’s worth.

 We see this material most often in work surfaces for workshops.
 Whether it is a 3-D printing room, a robotics lab, a manufacturing plant, distribution

 center, or warehouse, workbenches for industrial applications are a great fit for maple blocks.

 High-Density Polyethylene Sheets

 HDPE sheets are a great low-cost option for environments that take a beating, like a kitchen or deli countertops.
 These are great in both commercial applications and scientific/industrial alike.

 While HDPE isn’t ideal for laboratory workbenches that have especially demanding chemical requirements, that is still a good option for certain applications.
 It is a sturdy material that shouldn’t be overlooked.

-Laboratory workbenches with anti-static ESD laminated work surfaces are a must-have for organizations dealing with electronics.
+ESD workbench areas are a must-have for organizations dealing with electronics.
 Whether you need to outfit a fulfillment center shipping devices, or are conducting research on semiconductors and circuitry, ESD tables are a likely first and only option.